Paint spray guns can be a great tool in making your painting project a breeze.

 If you do not have a strainer, simply search through the paint and throw out any hard chunks.

-Next, follow the paint-to-thinner ratio for the spray gun specified on your paint label.
+Follow the paint-to-thinner ratio for the airless spray gun specified on your paint label.

 A good rule of thumb is 1 part thinner (mineral spirits or turpentine) for 3 parts of paint.

 Make sure that you do not add thinner more than this or else the color shade you get on the finished surface will be lighter than what is desired.

 Now make sure to stir the thinner into the paint thoroughly using a clean stir stick made of wood or plastic.

-A good way to make sure the paint is thin enough for a spray gun is to put the paint in the funnel.
+A good way to make sure the paint is thin enough for spraying in a sprayer gun is to put the paint in the funnel.